Deploy

 Values injected automatically by the Terraform module (do not specify these):

-inputBucketandindexBucket(from S3 bucket configuration)indexQueueUrl,queryQueueUrl,subQueryQueueUrl,streamQueueUrl(from SQS)serviceAccount.create = falseandserviceAccount.name(Terraform-managed)
+inputBucketandindexBucket(from S3 bucket configuration)indexQueueUrl,queryQueueUrl,subQueryQueueUrl,streamQueueUrl(from SQS)queryLogGroup(from CloudWatch Logs configuration, setsTENX_QUERY_LOG_GROUPenv var)serviceAccount.create = falseandserviceAccount.name(Terraform-managed)

 Scheduled queries (periodic cron-based querying) are configured separately in Step 11.

-Step 5: GitOps (optional)
+Step 5: Load Configuration

 - Fork the Config Repository

-- Create a branch for your configuration
+- Create a branch for your configuration changes

-- Edit the streamer app configuration
+- Edit the streamer app configuration in the forked repo

-Add GitHub configuration to your Helm values file:
+Add to your Helm values:

 config:

-branch: "my-cloud-streamer-config"
+branch: "my-cloud-streamer-config" # Optional

 symbols: